Railroad Terms

 A yard engine.

-Good Set
+Good set

 Groundhog

-A slang term for a promoted engineer with trainman seniority.
+A promoted engineer with trainman seniority.

 Grainer

-Rail slang for covered hoppers, which are often used to transport grain and other bulk fluid solids.
+Covered hoppers, which are often used to transport grain and other bulk fluid solids.

 Greaser